JamesSkemp/words/content/post/disabling-messenger-auto-sign-in-on-the-xbox-360.md

 +++
-title = "Disabling Messenger auto sign-in on the Xbox 360" summary = "How to disable Windows Messenger on the Xbox 360, post-blades interface." draft = false comments = true date = "2009-01-19T12:01:00-06:00"
+title = "Disabling Messenger auto sign-in on the Xbox 360" description = "How to disable Windows Messenger on the Xbox 360, post-blades interface." draft = false comments = true date = "2009-01-19T12:01:00-06:00"